aliceraffaele/MFSUD-instances/README.md

 # MFSUD – Instances

-This repository stores the instances used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty` by Alice Raffaele, Demetrio Laganà, Roberto Musmanno, and Roberto Roberti.
+This repository stores the instances used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty` by Alice Raffaele, Demetrio Laganà, and Roberto Roberti.

 In this repository, there are two benchmark sets: